Archive for category Assembly Conversations

 Assembly Conversations: Education

-Posted by Connie Stevens in Assembly Conversations on March 6, 2012
+Posted by Virginia Public Radio in Assembly Conversations on March 6, 2012

 There’s been a flurry of bills in the Virginia legislature this session affecting public schools — some have died, some survived.
 Still unsettled is the level of funding those schools will receive for the next biennium, which now hangs in the balance until the Senate and House can agree on a budget.
 Join host Libby Fitzgerald and her guests Kitty Boitnott, President of the Virginia Education Association and Javaid Siddiqi, Virginia’s Deputy Secretary of Education for a discussion of education funding and other issues.